 Enrol in a full time Foundation program which can vary from 13 weeks to 10 months in duration.
-Upon successful completion of the Foundation program, the student will be granted credit for the first level (some trades have 2 levels) of apprenticeship training in a specific field by the Industry Training Authority.
+Upon successful completion of the Foundation program, the student will be granted credit for the first level (some trades have two levels) of apprenticeship training in a specific field by the Industry Training Authority.
 Upon successful completion of a Foundation program, the student would be hired by a company, work full time and return to BCIT for technical training once a year until the apprenticeship is completed.
 A student who completes a Foundation program is highly sought after by employers as the student has attained the necessary skills to be immediately productive on the work site.

 Foundation is available in more than 20 trades at BCIT which ladder into apprenticeship training.

 If an employee and employer agree to enter into a contract for apprenticeship, the employee or employer may contact the Industry Training Authority to register as an apprentice.
 The apprentice works full time for the employer and attends technical training at BCIT.
 For example, an Electrical apprentice would attend technical training 10 weeks a year, over a four year period to complete an apprenticeship.
 When the apprentice is not attending technical training s/he would be working to obtain the practical skills necessary to complete the apprenticeship requirements.

 Apprenticeship Training is available in more than 20 trades.

 BCIT diploma containing a cooperative education (co-op) component